 Doctors can perform a variety of tests to diagnose patients with chronic coughs.
 The tests are accurate and successful, but aside from a simple chest x-ray, testing is usually not necessary.
 That's because people can often figure things out for themselves.
 But before you attempt to diagnose and treat yourself, review the red flags that call for prompt medical attention instead of a do-it-yourself approach (below).

-If you're like most men with a lingering cough, consider these major causes:
+If you're like most people with a lingering cough, consider these major causes:

 1. Postnasal drip (also called the upper airway cough syndrome).
 The human nose is more than the organ of smell.
 It is also the gateway to the lower respiratory tract.
 As such, its job is to condition the air passing through en route to the lungs.
 The nose warms air that is cool, adds moisture to air that is dry, and removes particles from air that is dirty.
 The nasal membranes accomplish all three tasks by producing mucus that is warm, moist, and sticky.